Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 ![tripspermonth](https://github.com/user-attachments/assets/a4589ad3-6581-40fb-8cfa-6ff87c0925eb)

-Both members and casuals follow a similar seasonal pattern throughout the year in which the total number of trips for both members and casual begins to rise in the spring.
+Both members and casuals follow a similar seasonal pattern throughout the year in which the total number of trips for both members and casual riders begins to rise in the spring.
 For casual riders the peak of their trips occurs in the summer while members peak in the early fall.
 After their respective peaks, both group's trip amounts decline as winter months approach.

 ![tripsperhour](https://github.com/user-attachments/assets/4d8304d2-cb87-4a54-bf11-8bd5d5dfc035)

 Here, the largest difference in behavior between the 2 groups thus far can be observed.
-Starting at around 6 AM annual member's total amount of trips begin to quickly increase, peaking at 8 AM.
-As the day progresses, both groups continue to steadily incline until about 5 PM where members hit another large spike, 5 PM represents the peak hour for total trips for both annual members and casual riders.
+Starting at around 6 AM member's total amount of trips begin to quickly increase, peaking at 8 AM.
+As the day progresses, both groups continue to steadily incline until about 5 PM where members hit another large spike, 5 PM represents the peak hour for total trips for both members and casual riders.
 After 5 PM there is a rapid decline for both groups.

 The observations above lead to a couple inferences: